 You will need Documentation showing (at the election of the Borrower):

 The selected time period must be the same time period selected for purposes of completing PPP Schedule A, line 11.

 Supporting documents may include payroll tax filings reported, or that will be reported, to the IRS (typically, Form 941) and state quarterly business and individual employee wage reporting and unemployment insurance tax filings reported, or that will be reported, to the relevant state.
 Documents submitted may cover periods longer than the specific time period.

 Documentation verifying existence of the obligations/services prior to February 15, 2020 and eligible payments from the Covered Period.

 Documents that Each Borrower Must Maintain but is Not Required to Submit:

 PPP Schedule A Worksheet or its equivalent and the following:

-All records relating to the Borrower’s PPP loan, including documentation submitted with its PPP loan application, documentation supporting the Borrower’s certifications as to the necessity of the loan request and its eligibility for a PPP loan, documentation necessary to support the Borrower’s loan forgiveness application, and documentation demonstrating the Borrower’s material compliance with PPP requirements.
+All records relating to the Borrower’s PPP loan, including documentation submitted with its PPP loan application, documentation supporting the Borrower’s certifications as to the necessity of the loan request and its eligibility for a PPP loan (including the Borrower’s gross receipt reduction certification for a Second Draw PPP Loan, if applicable), documentation necessary to support the Borrower’s loan forgiveness application, and documentation demonstrating the Borrower’s material compliance with PPP requirements.
 The Borrower must retain all such documentation in its files for six years after the date the loan is forgiven or repaid in full, and permit authorized representatives of SBA, including representatives of its Office of Inspector General, to access such files upon request.